Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: INTRODUCTION

 \section{INTRODUCTION}

-A major challenge in invasive BCI decoding pipelines is that neural signals recorded by implanted electrodes can change substantially across recording sessions\cite{downey2018intracortical}, causing models trained on one session to degrade on later sessions.
-To mitigate this cross-session nonstationarity, existing research typically relies on collecting data from a new session to develop adaptive decoding algorithms\cite{li2011adaptive}, \cite{gurel2012unsupervised} or to retrain a decoder\cite{wen2023rapid}.
-However, the effectiveness of these approaches is constrained when only a limited amount of data is available in the new session.
+Training a reliable neural decoder typically requires a sufficient amount of labeled recording data.
+However, in practice, some recording sessions may contain only limited data\cite{wen2023rapid}, making it difficult to train a high-performing decoder from that session alone.
+The key question is whether information learned from a source session with sufficient data can be transferred to improve decoder performance in a target session with limited data.

-Prior work has shown that population neural activity can exhibit a relatively stable low-dimensional manifold over extended periods\cite{gallego2017neural}, motivating approaches that align low-dimensional neural manifolds across sessions.
-In this context, latent variable models have shown strong potential for capturing low-dimensional neural dynamics and improving decoding performance\cite{pandarinath2018inferring},\cite{kapoor2024latent}.

-By learning robust underlying low-dimensional dynamics of neural population activities, these models can enhance the robustness and accuracy of downstream decoders.
+Prior work has shown that population neural activity can exhibit relatively stable low-dimensional manifolds over extended periods\cite{gallego2017neural}, motivating approaches that align low-dimensional neural manifolds across sessions.
+In this context, latent variable models have shown strong potential for capturing low-dimensional neural representations and improving decoding performance\cite{pandarinath2018inferring},\cite{kapoor2024latent},\cite{ge2026energy}.
+By learning a robust low-dimensional structure in neural population activities, these models may provide useful prior knowledge for decoder training when target-session data are scarce.
 Furthermore, several recent studies have sought to mitigate cross-session changes in neural signals by aligning latent spaces across sessions\cite{jude2022robust}, \cite{degenhart2020stabilization},\cite{karpowicz2025stabilizing}.
-While promising, these methods typically treat neural activity as a within-session single distribution, even though task conditions can induce distinct, condition-specific manifolds, such as those associated with different movement directions\cite{gallego2017neural}, \cite{sadtler2014neural}.
+While promising, these methods typically treat neural activity as a single within-session distribution, even though task conditions can induce distinct, condition-specific manifolds, such as those associated with different movement directions\cite{gallego2017neural}, \cite{sadtler2014neural}.